mfkl/libvlc-nuget/buildsystem/macos/README.md

 the wrapper cannot add arm64 support to it.
 The two compatibility jobs exercise `net8.0` and `net8.0-macos` on Intel, covering playback with inferred paths, explicit paths, constructor initialization, repeated initialization and relocated build/publish outputs.
-Apple tests additionally preload the old dylib from outside an app with no bundled VLC files, and ensure an incompatible preloaded major version is rejected.
-Each loading scenario runs in a separate process.
+Apple tests additionally resolve the old dylib through an external runtime library search path in an app with no bundled VLC files, and ensure an incompatible major version found that way is rejected.
+Only these external-resolution tests set `DYLD_LIBRARY_PATH`; ordinary package consumers run with library-path overrides cleared.
+Each scenario runs in a separate process.

 The new split native package is still tested on both architectures and both TFMs.
 Legacy Xamarin.Mac applications and other historical native distributions are not